pascalpp/aboutme-github-labels/presentation.md

 [reveal]

+- Give a short title
+	- plain English, usually starting with a verb
+	- “Adds so-and-so feature”
+	- “Fixes such-and-such bug”
-- Give a short title, and a long description
+- Give a long description
 	- Tag the associated issue `[fixes #604]`
 		- You can also tag issues in other repos!
 		- `[fixes aboutdotme/me-node-api#304]`
 	- Describe the test procedure in a TODO list
-- Add labels
+- Add labels…

 !